learnyouahaskell/learnyouahaskell.github.io/README.md

 * Haskell Discourse - https://discourse.haskell.org/t/learn-you-a-haskell-a-community-version/4056

 ## Licence
-This domain and repository is in no way affiliated with Miran Lipovača (the original author) and is being extended and modified with his permision as per the licence the original work was released under ([Creative Commons Attribution-Noncommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/)) as well as his literal statement encouraging modifiations to be made ([FAQ](http://learnyouahaskell.com/faq)).
+This domain and repository is in no way affiliated with Miran Lipovača (the original author) and is being extended and modified with his permision as per the licence the original work was released under ([Creative Commons Attribution-Noncommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/)) as well as his literal statement encouraging modifications to be made ([FAQ](http://learnyouahaskell.com/faq)).

 ##
 This work is licensed under a [Creative Commons Attribution-Noncommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).